Tan Tong Hye

 Tan Sri Mohammed Tahir Tan Tong Hye, also known as T. H. Tan (陈东海 (陳東海, Tân Tong-hái)) (31 October 1914 – 3 November 1985), was a Singapore-born journalist and politician who became the Secretary of the Malayan Chinese Association (MCA) and the first honorary Secretary-General of the Alliance Party in Malaya.
-He is mainly remembered for being among the three men (the others being Tunku Abdul Rahman and Tun Abdul Razak) who took part in the UMNO-MCA Alliance delegation to London in 1954 to demand for an effective elected majority in the Federal Legislative Council of Malaya.
+He is mainly remembered for being among the three men (the others being Tunku Abdul Rahman and Tun Abdul Razak) who took part in the UMNO-MCA Alliance delegation to London in 1954 to demand an effective elected majority in the Federal Legislative Council of Malaya.

 Early life

 Born in Singapore, Tan attended St. Joseph's Institution and Raffles Institution.
 At Raffles Institution he was a contributor to the school newspaper, The Rafflesian, which would set him on the path to journalism.

 Career

 After his Senior Cambridge Examination, he became a cub reporter with the Malaya Tribune.
 He became acquainted with the then chairman of the newspaper, Tan Cheng Lock, who would become his friend, mentor and later colleague in the pursuit of Malayas independence.
 Tan rose quickly in the ranks, soon becoming a sub-editor and editor of the Sunday Tribune.
 He later joined the Straits Times group and became one of the leading writers of the Singapore Free Press and night editor of the Sunday Times.